yaxley-peaks/blog/src/rootless_root/index.md

 On one such occasion, a methodologist was among those who gathered to listen.

-“If you do not repeatedly profile your code for hot spots while tuning, you will be like a fisherman who casts his net in an empty lake”, said Master Foo.
+&ldquo;If you do not repeatedly profile your code for hot spots while tuning, you will be like a fisherman who casts his net in an empty lake&rdquo;, said Master Foo.

-“Is it not, then, also true”, said the methodology consultant, “that if you do not continually measure your productivity while managing resources, you will be like a fisherman who casts his net in an empty lake?”
+&ldquo;Is it not, then, also true&rdquo;, said the methodology consultant, &ldquo;that if you do not continually measure your productivity while managing resources, you will be like a fisherman who casts his net in an empty lake?&rdquo;

-“I once came upon a fisherman who just at that moment let his net fall in the lake on which his boat was floating”, said Master Foo.
-“He scrabbled around in the bottom of his boat for quite a while looking for it”.
+&ldquo;I once came upon a fisherman who just at that moment let his net fall in the lake on which his boat was floating&rdquo;, said Master Foo. &ldquo;He scrabbled around in the bottom of his boat for quite a while looking for it&rdquo;.

-“But”, said the methodologist, “if he had dropped his net in the lake, why was he looking in the boat?”
+&ldquo;But&rdquo;, said the methodologist, &ldquo;if he had dropped his net in the lake, why was he looking in the boat?&rdquo;

-“Because he could not swim”, replied Master Foo.
+&ldquo;Because he could not swim&rdquo;, replied Master Foo.

 Upon hearing this, the methodologist was enlightened.